 CAES is committed to ensuring that all users, regardless of ability, can access and interact with online content produced by our college.
 OIT has created an in-depth digital accessibility handbook with resources to help you ensure your digital content follows accessibility best practices.
 This resource is housed on OIT’s website and can be accessed using the button below:

-AI Guidelines
+AI Guidelines for communications

 CAES is a leader in agricultural research and innovation in Georgia and around the globe.
 For this reason, there is no place for unreliability or irresponsible use of developing technologies, artificial intelligence included, in the work we do to fuel and feed the world.
+Below are guidelines on the use of AI tools, such as ChatGPT, Copilot, Jasper and Perplexity, to generate written and visual content for external-facing and published academic contexts.

-While CAES operates under UGA’s policies on artificial intelligence, these expanded CAES-specific guidelines emphasize the significance of our unique role to communicate with the public and support Georgia’s No. 1 industry of agriculture through our research, instruction and Extension.
 We understand that these guidelines originate during a time when AI tools are evolving rapidly.
-While the tools and their capabilities will change, the guidelines described in this document remain applicable despite these developments and will be updated as needed.
+While the tools and their capabilities will change, the guidelines described in this document remain applicable and will be updated as needed.

 Editorial usage: the written word